Are we done with object recognition? The iCub robot's perspective: Model Selection

 We tried all possible combinations of values.
-For the parameters that are missing here, we kept their value as specified in {\it Caffe} reference models (see also the previous section).
+For the parameters not mentioned, we kept their value as in {\sc Caffe} reference models.

-We observed that the dropout percentage had a small influence and left it to the default value.
-We also observed that the polynomial decay with smaller slope was consistently better (of $\sim 5-10\%$ accuracy).
-The most critical parameters were instead the base LR and the numbers of FC layers learned from scratch.
-In Fig.~\ref{fig:presel-caffenet} we report as an example the accuracy obtained respectively when learning only $fc8$ (Left) or $fc6, fc7$ and $fc8$ (Right).
-In each case, we decreased the base LR of all other layers from $10^{-3}$ to $0$ (horizontal axis).
+We observed that the {\tt Dropout} percentage had a small influence and left it to the default value.
+We also observed that the polynomial {\tt LR Decay Policy} with $0.5$ slope consistently provided $5$-$10\%$ better accuracy.
+The most critical parameters proved being the {\tt Base LR} and the {\tt Learned FC Layers}.
+As an example, in Fig.~\ref{fig:presel-caffenet} we report the accuracy obtained respectively when learning only $fc8$ (Left) or $fc6, fc7$ and $fc8$ (Right).
+In both cases, we repeated fine-tuning with different {\tt Base LR} for all other layers, varied from $10^{-3}$ to $0$ (horizontal axis).
 Performance is reported, as in Fig.~\ref{fig:nystrom-same} and~\ref{fig:nystrom-full}, for both the same day of training (Light Gray) and a different one (Dark Gray).
-While we tried all values of base learning rate on the ``small'' experiment (Continuous Line), for the ``large'' experiment we chose one small, medium and large value (Dots).
+While we tried all values of {\tt Base LR} on the ``small'' experiment (Continuous Line), for the ``large'' experiment we limited to one small, medium and large value (Dots).

-For interpreting the results, it can be useful to recall that the strategy that learns from scratch the three FC layers (Right) has much more free parameters than the one learning only the last FC layer (Left).
-Indeed, we notice that this latter strategy is more robust to the small-scale scenario, for any base LR (Continuos Line in the range $40$-$60\%$ to the Left and $20$-$40\%$ to the Right).

-We also observe that, when we add frames to the training set, both strategies benefit from learning slowly (i.e., when we pass from the Continuos Line to the corresponding Dot we gain more with smaller base LRs).
-Indeed, in the large-scale experiment learning $fc6$-$7$-$8$ with small base LR achieves the best performance.
-On the contrary, learning only $fc8$ with large base LR almost does not benefit from seeing more frames and even overfits the day of training.
+It can be observed that fine-tuning by learning from scratch only the last layer ($fc8$) is more robust to the small training set, for any {\tt Base LR} (Continuos Line in the range $40$-$60\%$), achieving best performance with higher {\tt Base LR} ($10^{-3}$).
+On the other hand, learning from scratch $fc6$-$7$-$8$ with small {\tt Base LR} ($10^{-5}$ or $0$) achieves best performance on the large training set.
+This is explained by noting that the three layers $fc6, fc7$ and $fc8$ involve a lot of parameters.

-Therefore, since in our analysis we aimed at spanning the size of the training set in a wide range, we chose two representative strategies providing best performance respectively in the small and large-scale experiment: learning $fc6$-$7$-$8$ with small (actually $0$) base LR, that we call the {\it conservative} strategy, to account for our larger-scale settings, and learning only $fc8$ with large base LR, that we call the {\it adaptive} strategy, to account for smaller-scale settings. \\
+Based on these findings, we identified two representative strategies providing best performance respectively in small and large-scale settings: learning $fc8$ with large {\tt Base LR} ($10^{-3}$), that we call {\it adaptive} strategy, since it quickly adapts all layers to the new training set, and learning $fc6$-$7$-$8$ with {\tt Base LR} set to $0$, that we call the {\it conservative} strategy, since it slowly adapts only fully-connected layers. \\